SOC 2 Certification: Cost, Process, and Training (2026)

 SOC 2 vs ISO 27001

 SOC 2 and ISO 27001 are the two most requested security assurance frameworks.
-They complement rather than compete — many organisations pursue both to cover different market requirements.
+They complement rather than compete, and many organisations pursue both to cover different market requirements.

 | Aspect | SOC 2 | ISO 27001 |